mivanit/pattern-lens/docs/combined/pattern_lens.md

 )
 ```

-see `demo.ipynb` for a full example
+See `demo.ipynb` for a full example.

 ## Submodules